mvemjsun/team_cucumber_introduction/README.md

 	And header part of the page should have a button for signing in And their should be a link to "Forgotten your password?"
 ```
 We have used a ```Background``` which is used to group steps that will be executed before each scenario.
-Next I have written a scenario that I have tagged with a tag @header.
-These tags can be used in cucumber commands to include or execlude the scenarios that we want to run.
+Next I have written a scenario that I have tagged with a tag ```@header```.
+These tags can be used in cucumber commands to include or exclude the scenarios that we want to run.

 Lets go ahead and implement the above 4 steps and the background step.